The Corporate Trustee

 An MND may remain in office for a minimum of five years and a maximum of five and a half years and is eligible for re-appointment (provided that he/she still meets the eligibility criteria for the relevant vacancy).

-Nominations for the elected NAPS MNDs from the active members of the Scheme must be supported by at least twenty members in the relevant constituency and nominations for NAPS MNDs from the pensioner members* of the Scheme must be supported by at least ten pensioner members* in the relevant constituency.
-If there is more than one nomination for a vacancy, a postal ballot of the relevant members is held and the result is decided on a simple majority of the votes cast.
+Nominations for the elected NAPS MNDs from the employed deferred members of the Scheme must be supported by at least twenty employed deferred members in the relevant constituency and nominations for NAPS MNDs from the pensioner members* of the Scheme must be supported by at least ten pensioner members* in the relevant constituency.
+If there is more than one nomination for a vacancy, a ballot of the relevant members is held and the result is decided on a simple majority of the votes cast.

-Members who have taken Flexible Retirement cannot apply to be both a pensioner member* MND and an active member MND at the same time.
-However they are eligible to vote in both active member and pensioner member* MND elections.
+Members who have taken Flexible Retirement cannot apply to be both a pensioner member* MND and an employed deferred member MND at the same time.
+However they are eligible to vote in both employed deferred member and pensioner member* MND elections.

 * For this purpose 'pensioner members' does not include pensioners whose benefits have not yet come into payment, spouses, dependants or children in receipt of pensions and pensioners receiving only Equivalent Pension Benefits under the National Insurance Acts.